Corydalis flavula: Michigan

-These surveys of the property found C. flavula in extensive areas elsewhere on the installation, some areas having healthy populations across 10s of acres.
+These surveys of the property found C. flavula in extensive areas elsewhere on the installation, some areas having healthy populations across tens of acres.

 The management of the species to increase its population is unclear.
 However, the work being done at FCTC is showing that disturbance is key.
 Prescribed fire opens up the understory and seems to promote a flush either the year of the burn or the year after, depending on conditions and seasonality of the burn.
 Other disturbance events that have promoted it on FCTC lands are large soil erosion events near an existing population, and in one instance a timber harvest.
 It has also become clear that this plant is not exclusively dependent on floodplains, their soil, their disturbance regime and the overstory particular to a floodplain.
 Indeed, the plant has been found to flourish under the black locusts (Robinia pseudoacacia) (illustrated by embedded map).
 Research since the map was developed has found extensive populations in many areas far from a floodplain but very much in a disturbance based system.
 Black locust as a species is also a pioneer and dependent upon disturbance in its early years.
 The tree emits an allelopathic chemical that impacts many plants and generally promotes a relatively barren understory.
 For reasons not yet understood, pale fumewort has taken to black locust understory quite well.